openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    Delay plot

 Now compare uplink and downlink delays for 5.01 Mbps.
 How is the delay distributed?
 Why do the results differ?
+Tip: This is a Time Division Duplex (TDD) configuration.

 *******
 Details